rcpch/digital-growth-charts-server/docs/products/python-library.md

 ## Installation

-To add the `rcpchgrowth` library to your project, install via `pip`
+To add the `rcpchgrowth` package to your project, install via `pip`

 ``` bash
 pip install rcpchgrowth